Frequently Asked Questions

 What is the difference between storage and sequestration?

-Storage and sequestration are used interchangeably in terms of CCS.
-Sequestration means to isolate, per the Oxford dictionary.
+Sequestration means to isolate, per the Oxford English Dictionary.
 For CCS, sequestration means permanent carbon dioxide storage underground.

 Understanding CO2 FAQ NDIC